-Last week a husband told me what he really thought of his wife’s dress.
-It wasn’t pleasant.
+Last week a husband told me what he really thought of his wife's weight.
+It wasn't pleasant.
 He expected that I would keep it to myself.
-I didn’t.
+I didn't.
 Instead I sat them both down at the table and said,

 'You what?' said Mags to Tony.

 He had the grace to look a little embarrassed.
 But he was also angry at me.
 'I told you that in confidence, now I know what type of friend you really are.'

 'Yes.
 I replied.
 'I'm an honest friend.
 You have every right to your own opinion, even if I think you're wrong.
 But you don't have to right to expect me to lie to her, even by omission.
 She's also my friend.'

 Thankfully, we are all still friends.
 And happy to be so.
 Yet he and I have not entered into any codependent relationship which would ultimately become toxic.
 Because that's how it works.

 Being honest also means that I've stopped using justifications for why I should lie.
 I have none.
 But I used to

 - Not want to hurt others or cause them embarrassment (mainly for reasons 1 & 2)